In December I went to Ysgol Harri Tudur / Henry Tudor School, Pembroke, to shadow school librarian, Liz Smith

 So how do we find out how many school libraries and librarians we have in Wales?
 How much budget and square footage they have?
 How many electronic resources do they provide access to and how much teaching takes place in the library?
 In 2020 I will be working on building relationships with the Departments of Education and Culture, Sport and Tourism, with the SLA, the SLG and others to try and see if we can conduct our own bilingual survey.
 In the meantime, however, I really wanted to see what a day-in-the-life of a school librarian in Wales looks like, and I was told to find Liz Smith.

-A proud school librarian, Liz Smith has been involved in SLG for many years and was South West Wales’ Chair.
+A proud school librarian, passionate for her job and profession, Liz Smith has been involved in SLG for many years and has been SLG Wales Chair, Secretary and committee member.
 Cuts to staffing and a new school building (and library, of course!) meant she hasn’t been as involved in professional bodies for a while but I found her on twitter and she agreed to host me for a day and show me what life behind the school doors is like for a librarian today.

 Approaching the new school building at ten to nine I was a little apprehensive.
-I realized I hadn’t been into a school for…well, at least twenty years and whereas my secondary school was a bilingual, 450 pupil school in mid Wales, Harri Tudor has over 1200 pupils and a visitor now has to have their photo taken for their visitor pass before being signed in.
+I realized I hadn’t been into a school for…well, at least twenty years and whereas my secondary school was a bilingual, 450 pupil school in mid Wales, Harri Tudur has over 1200 pupils and a visitor now has to have their photo taken for their visitor pass before being signed in.
 There was no time for nerves or reflection, though.
-Liz had already been in work for an hour because Friday’s at Harri Tudor start early with an optional early finish or choice of afterschool activities.
+Liz, who had already been in work for over an hour and a half, was there to welcome me.
+On Fridays (the day I visited) at Harri Tudur formal learning finishes at 1.30pm and pupils have an optional early finish or choice of afterschool enrichment activities, one of which the Library provides.

-Even before 9am there are pupils busy in the large-classroom sized library.
+Even before the school day starts there are pupils busy in the large library which seats about 90 pupils.
+The GSL report suggests that a library should be able to seat a tenth of the school population.
 Somebody needed to print a Powerpoint presentation, sixth formers were welcomed as they came in to grab a study booth and laptops were being signed out already.
-The new library has less PC’s but a lot of laptops which were signed in and out through-out the day by Liz and her two pupil library assistants (PLAs).
+The new library has less PC’s but a class set of laptops and a trolley of Chromebooks, which were signed in and out throughout the day by Liz, and at breaks by her pupil library assistants (PLAs), and whenever he had a spare moment from his Sixth Form studies, her Senior Pupil Library Assistant..

-When the bell went, though, a class of year 7s came in, leaving bags in the locker style opening shelving near the door and sat, with their teacher at the cabaret style tables in the middle of the room facing the interactive whiteboard.
+When the bell went for Lesson 1 a class of year 7s came in with their teacher, leaving bags in the locker style opening shelving near the door and sat in the teaching space at the circular tables in the middle of the room facing the interactive whiteboard.

-The year 7 syllabus is 40% ‘skills’ here so the library is intrinsic to the pupil experience from the moment they start secondary school and I get to see the IREAD classes for the still pretty new pupils.
-Each is given their reading journal from last time and there is a discussion about how to organize and search for books.
+Today two Year 7 English classes are booked in as part of their IRead programme, designed to help pupils to nurture and develop a love of reading.
+She has created the lessons and Scheme of Learning, evaluating the lessons on an ongoing basis with her English colleagues to tweak and improve them.
+The year 7 syllabus is 40% ‘Skills’ here so the library is intrinsic to the pupil experience from the moment they start secondary school and I get to see the IRead classes for the still pretty new pupils.
+Each is given their reading journal from last time and there is a discussion about how fiction might be organized on the shelves and how to search for books.
 As a part time cataloguing librarian in Higher Education my ears perk up.

-Next, each pupil is given a title and author of a non-fiction book that they have to go and find in the Dewey shelving.
+Next, each pupil is given a card with the name of an author of fiction on and they have to go and find a book on the shelves by that author.
 Some confidently stride over and then spend some time getting exactly the right book.
 Others go in groups chatting, some hold back and are given some help.
-Eventually all bring their book to the front of the class and stand in alphabetical order by author surname…no mean feat and a skill that the hardiest of Library of Congress shelvers does not dismiss lightly!
+Eventually all bring their book to the front of the class and stand in alphabetical order by author surname as if they were books on a shelf…no mean feat and a skill that the hardiest of Library of Congress shelvers does not dismiss lightly!
+Liz plans to have a secondary pupil-friendly alphabet up when the new school-ness allows for the addition of photo frames etc on the walls.

-Finally, each table sends someone to the whiteboard with 3 top tips for choosing a good book.
-I’m surprised by how even seemingly shy pupils take to writing on the board “reading the blurb on the back”, “asking a librarian”, “asking a friend”, “looking for a book by the same author”, “reading the first line”.
-These all get listed and shared in the reading journal as a record of developing literacy skills.
+Finally, after an opportunity for thinking and discussion, each table sends someone to the whiteboard with the group’s ‘Top Tips’ for choosing a good book.
+I’m surprised by how even seemingly shy pupils take to writing on the board - “reading the blurb on the back”, “asking a librarian”, “asking a friend”, “looking for a book by the same author”, “reading the first line”.
+These all get listed and shared in the reading journal as a record of developing literacy skills and giving them strategies to try for themselves.
 I realise that the conversation this class has had today is one we all need to keep having, at University, at work, with friends, colleagues and family.

-There is a comfy area with seats looking out through huge windows at where the old school used to be.
-There are booths with and without computers, and a teaching area is flanked with bookshelves on two sides with the white board at the front and the library reception desk opposite.
+There is a comfy area with seats looking out through huge windows at where the old school used to be, now an all-weather pitch.
+There are booths with and without computers, and the teaching area is flanked with bookshelves on two sides with the white board at the front and the library reception desk opposite.
 There is also more table space between the shelves and entrance on the school corridor.
-The room is light and bright and Liz was very involved in the design and grateful to have been able to make some key changes.
-She’d like to have ordered shelving with more appropriate labelling functionality (I’m sure all library project managers are nodding here) and seats that don’t swivel, but she seems pretty pleased with the room, one year in.
+The room is light and bright.
+Although there was much to-ing and fro-ing and some frustrating discussions and outcomes, Liz was pleased to have been involved in the design and grateful to have been able to make some key changes to make the space more practical and fit for purpose.
+She’d like to have had a say in the shelving and would have chosen something better placed to promote the books, with more appropriate labelling functionality (I’m sure all library project managers are nodding here) and would have liked teaching space seats that don’t swivel, but she seems pretty pleased with the room, one year in.

-While Liz and I have cleared away the journals, pens and pencils and straightened the chairs the next class has come in – a Spanish A-level class and their teacher to watch a Spanish film on the interactive whiteboard screen.
+While Liz and I have cleared away the reading journals, pens and pencils and straightened the chairs the next class has come in – a Spanish A-level class and their teacher to watch a Spanish film on the interactive whiteboard screen.
 Liz asks the teacher if he would mind watching the library while she takes me to the canteen for some lunch.
 He kindly agrees, but this is an issue.
-If Liz wants to take the lunch break that she is entitled to have, she has to make all the pupils leave, or organise cover.
+If Liz wants to take the lunch break that she is entitled to have, she has to make all the pupils leave, which she naturally is reluctant to do.
 I imagine a number of school librarians miss a fair few lunches…

-Over lunch, which we take to the staff room, I get to ask some questions…Liz is line managed by the Deputy Head for Teaching and Learning and unlike some school librarians, she works through the summer so that is when she meets with all the Faculty heads and finds out what the priorities are for each coming year.
+Over lunch, which we take to the staff room, I get to ask some questions…Liz is line managed by the Deputy Head for Teaching and Learning and unlike some school librarians, she works through the holidays which enables her to do some of the planning, preparation, evaluation, stockwork etc which is tricky to do in term time.
+In the Summer Term each year, Liz meets all the Heads of Faculty to discuss the curriculum for the coming year, including resources, possible lessons and other joint projects. .

-Staff are supportive and many willingly use the library services – each now also has a notice on their door saying what they are currently reading.
+Staff are supportive and many willingly use the library’s services.
+One example of whole school reading promotions are the posters I noticed on the door of each member of staff saying what they are currently reading.
 She laments losing her assistant not only because this restricts what she and the library can offer, but also presumably, because running a service single handedly gives you little room to learn and share, to practice and experiment.
 I can see why Liz has been less involved in wider professional networks of late but somehow, she manages to keep both her enthusiasm and professionalism forefront.
 She tells me about reports I should look up, from Education Scotland and SLIC, that might help me establish a stakeholder group in Wales.
-She tells me about the upcoming new curriculum and how its interdisciplinary nature should offer Welsh school libraries better opportunities for engagement.
+She tells me about the upcoming new curriculum and how its interdisciplinary nature should offer Welsh school libraries better opportunities for engagement; perfect for working with faculties to embed the Library in their schemes of learning.

-Back in the library when she has relieved the Spanish teacher I tackle some Dewey reshelving – Liz has to order, catalogue, shelve and withdraw so it seems the least I can do.
-Then Liz gets out some of the reports we’ve discussed, filed in the brightly coloured ringbinders along with material on information literacy, the curriculum, and reading competitions.
-She shows me online the Education Workforce Council’s Professional Learning Passport.
+Back from lunch, I tackle some Dewey reshelving – Liz has to order, process, catalogue, shelve and withdraw so it seems the least I can do.
+Then Liz gets out some of the reports we’ve discussed, filed in the brightly coloured ringbinders along with material on information literacy, the curriculum, and reading competitions, for example.
+She shows me online the Education Workforce Council Wales’ Professional Learning Passport.
 Teachers are required to be members of the EWA, Teaching assistants can be, but librarians aren’t mentioned at all.
 It sounds like continuing professional development for a school librarian in Wales is tricky, requiring some decisions about where and how to invest your time and effort without being entirely sure if the rewards will be what your current or future employer recognizes.
-In this context, busy from 8am till 6pm (the only time Liz can plan lessons or order books and so on is after school) I can see why the CILIP PKSB is a little overwhelming.
+In this context, with the Library open and busy with classes, small groups, and individuals from 8am to 4.30pm, so that strategic work gets squeezed into before and after opening, I can see why the CILIP PKSB is a little overwhelming.

 Liz leaves early today because I need a lift to Haverfordwest to get the bus back to Aberystwyth, so it is just about still light.
 I’m exhausted.
 It’s a long journey home especially because I can’t read on buses without feeling travel sick…